justliam42/MSOE-notes/Classes/CSC 1110/Exercise 11.md

 }
 ```

-## 3: Compare javadocs
+## 3: Compare Javadocs
-ChatGPT's javadocs are much more robust, probably because I was a bit lay with them.
+ChatGPT's Javadocs are much more robust, probably because I was a bit lay with them.
 It also understood exactly what this interface was doing quite quickly.
-I may have been more concise, but chatGPT's answer provided better
+I may have been more concise, but ChatGPT's answer provided better documentation overall.

+## 4: ChatGPT's UML diagram